ARCAD Biped Lab

 University of Michigan, Ann Arbor

-Researcher (Jan 2025 - May 2025)
+Researcher (Jan 2025 - Present)

 The Agile Robot Control and Design (ARCaD) Lab advances legged robot agility by developing novel control algorithms and hardware.
 The work combines optimal control, mechatronic integration, and reinforcement learning to achieve agile motions on real platforms, bridging theory with practical implementation.